Catholic Church in Australia: Australian Catholic Bishops Conference

 The Australian Catholic Bishops Conference is the national body of the bishops of Australia.
 The Conference is headed by Perth Archbishop, Timothy Costelloe SDB.
 It is served by a secretariat, based in Canberra, under the management of the Reverend Brian Lucas.
 The conference meets at least annually.

+A list of Australian Prelates by name can be found at gcatholic dot org.
+See footnote: